mercadopago/devsite-docs/guides/recaudos/format-specifications.en.md

 >
 > Important
 >
-> Use a comma (,) to separate the information in your file. <br>
-> Do not enter the column names in the file.
+> Use a comma (,) to separate the information in your file.
+Additionally, do not include the column names in the file.

 | Order in the File | Category               | Data                | Description                                                                                                                                          | Format                         | Example      |
 |-------------------|------------------------|---------------------|------------------------------------------------------------------------------------------------------------------------------------------------------|--------------------------------|--------------|